What Happens After Indictment of Government Contractors?

 Can Government Contractors Challenge the Indictment Against Them?
 Challenging a federal grand jury indictment for a government contract fraud case can be a high hurdle to climb.
 However, under the right set of facts and circumstances, it can be done.
 Government procurement fraud is governed by a unique set of rules when compared to traditional non- white-collar crimes.
 Having a government contractor fraud defense lawyer that also understands the ins and outs of the procurement regulations, SBA regulations and FAR rules could very well create an avenue to potentially dismiss the indictment.

 The bottom line is, facing a federal indictment for government contract fraud or false claims is a significant and stressful challenge.
 Having your criminal defense attorney on board at this stage is essential.
 At Watson & Associates, our federal defense lawyers help government contractors throughout the United States.
 We can advise you on the process and protect your rights.
 Contact our law firm today to discuss how we can develop an aggressive legal defense today.

 Speak with a Senior Federal Defense Contractor Lawyer at Watson & Associates, LLC

-The federal defense attorneys at Watson & Associates, LLC represent small businesses and large defense contractors charged with criminal fraud against the United States.
+If you are indicted for government contractor fraud, and want to know after indictment what happens, the federal defense attorneys at Watson & Associates, LLC represent small businesses and large defense contractors charged with criminal fraud against the United States.
 When cases involve federal government contracting, we develop a sound legal team that can aggressively fight back and defends your legal rights.
-For a free and confidential initial consultation, please call the law firm today – toll free at 1.866.601.5518 or contact our defense lawyers online.
+For a free and confidential initial consultation, please call the law firm today – toll-free at 1.866.601.5518 or contact our defense lawyers online.